landonb/dubs_edit_juice/README.rst

 To install AutoAdapt and also a necessary support library, `ingo-library <http://www.vim.org/scripts/script.php?script_id=4433>`__, grab the latest Vimballs and let 'em loose.
-Be sure to specify a install directory so we can install to the Pathogen directory.
+Be sure to specify an install directory so we can install to the Pathogen directory.

 Download the support library to a new Pathogen location.